 The Center has adopted the National Conference for Community and Justice model of using group participation, interaction, and dialogue to teach about the many social determinants of health.
 Ethnicity, race, gender identity, income, sexual orientation and religion are among the determinants used to show how the broader social system values some identities and penalizes others.

-The Center for Health Policy and the Office of Social and Economic Data Analysis (OSEDA) at the University of Missouri have developed a collaborative partnership with the Missouri Department of Social Services (DSS) Mo Health Net Division.
-Through the collaborative, CHP and OSEDA provide ongoing research and analysis on the MO HealthNet program, Missouri’s public health coverage for low-income families with children, senior citizens and people with disabilities.
+The Center for Health Policy at the University of Missouri has developed a collaborative partnership with the Missouri Department of Social Services (DSS) Mo Health Net Division.
+Through the collaborative, CHP provides ongoing research and analysis on the MO HealthNet program, Missouri’s public health coverage for low-income families with children, senior citizens and people with disabilities.
 Research teams, under the direction of DSS Mo HealthNet Division, provide tailored analyses to better understand program costs and quality of care issues.